twisted/twisted/docs/core/howto/logger.rst

 Incrementally porting emitters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Applications that wish to switch from the old module to the new module without having to change much code may do so my using the :api:`twisted.python.logger.LegacyLogger <LegacyLogger>` class, which exposes an API that is largely compatible with many uses of the :api:`twisted.python.log <twisted.python.log>` module.
+Applications that wish to switch from the old module to the new module without having to change much code may do so my using the :api:`twisted.logger.LegacyLogger <LegacyLogger>` class, which exposes an API that is largely compatible with many uses of the :api:`twisted.python.log <twisted.python.log>` module.
 For example, this code:

 .. code-block:: python

     from twisted.python import log

     log.msg("blah")

     log.msg(warning=message, category=reflect.qual(category),
             filename=filename, lineno=lineno,
             format="%(filename)s:%(lineno)s: %(category)s: %(warning)s")

     try:
         1/0
     except Exception as e:
         log.err(e, "Math is hard")

-…could be modified thusly to stop depending on the older module by simply changing the import line and instantiating a :api:`twisted.python.logger.LegacyLogger <LegacyLogger>` .
+…could be modified thusly to stop depending on the older module by simply changing the import line and instantiating a :api:`twisted.logger.LegacyLogger <LegacyLogger>` .
 The rest of the code stays the same:

 .. code-block:: python

-    from twisted.python.logger import LegacyLogger
+    from twisted.logger import LegacyLogger
     log = LegacyLogger()

     log.msg("blah")

     log.msg(warning=message, category=reflect.qual(category),
             filename=filename, lineno=lineno,
             format="%(filename)s:%(lineno)s: %(category)s: %(warning)s")

     try:
         1/0
     except Exception as e: